 Recipe Ingredient Notes

 Gluten Free Flour: I have tested this recipe with King Arthur Measure for Measure, Bob's Red Mill 1-1, and my own gluten free flour blend.
-In my test bakes, the vanilla cakes made with Bob's Red Mill had the lightest crumb.
-I have not tested this recipe with Cup4Cup but it should not be an issue at all.
-If you make this recipe with Cup4Cup please substitute the 25 grams of cornstarch with additional Cup4Cup.
+In my test bakes, the vanilla cakes made with Bob's Red Mill had the lightest crumb while the cake made with King Arthur Measure for Measure actually stayed fresh the longest.
+I have not tested this recipe with my Cup4Cup Copycat Recipe but it should not be an issue at all.
+If you make this recipe with Cup4Cup, please substitute the 25 grams of cornstarch with additional Cup4Cup.
 All those gluten free flour blends are considered multi-purpose blends and do contain xanthan gum.

 Cornstarch: The added cornstarch makes gluten free baked goods lighter and moister.
-If you are allergic to cornstarch, please substitute the 25g of cornstarch with the equal amount of gluten free flour.
+If you are allergic to cornstarch, please substitute the 25g of cornstarch with an equal amount of gluten free flour.

 Powdered Sugar: This cake is made with powdered sugar instead of granulated sugar.
 The powdered sugar dissolves quicker in the eggs while whipping.